WaffleSmacker/IronMarioTracker/README.md

 # IronMarioTracker
 ![image](https://github.com/user-attachments/assets/600140ac-6c05-4884-890e-0fe145800843)

 # Download
 Check out the [releases page](https://github.com/WaffleSmacker/IronMarioTracker/releases) to get the most recent version of the tracker.
 Download the IronMarioTracker.zip file.

-# Setup

-The font size used for the tracker is now configurable.
-Just set `fontSize` at the beginning of the script to whatever you like, and the script will handle sizing automatically.

 # About
 This tracker was put together to support streamers and gamers alike who are taking on the IronMario challenge.